deficollective/defiscan/src/content/protocols/spark.md

 _SparkLend_ is a `USDS` and `DAI`-centric lending protocol in which users can participate as lenders or borrowers.

 The protocol is a fork of Aave v3 with some particularities highlighted in the diagram below.
 Most contracts, including markets, are non-upgradeable, with upgrades only possible on the `Treasury` and `RewardsControllerManager` contracts.
 Upgrading the rewards may lead to the loss of unclaimed yield, as rewards are advertised as part of the yield.
-Similarly to [Spark' liquidity layer](#spark-alm), all critical permissions are held by the Sky Governance through the `DSPause Proxy`.
+Similarly to [Spark' liquidity layer](#spark-alm), all critical permissions are held by the _Sky Governance_ through the `DSPause Proxy`.

 Some emergency actions can be taken, such as freezing all new borrowing in _SparkLend_ if a certain asset price falls below a predetermined threshold.
-A multisig called [SparkLend Freezer](#security-council), as well as the Sky governance, can freeze or pause any market in SparkLend without any delay.
-They can then be reactivated through the delayed Sky governance.
+A multisig called [SparkLend Freezer](#security-council), as well as the _Sky Governance_, can freeze or pause any market in SparkLend without any delay.
+They can then be reactivated through the delayed _Sky Governance_.

 Spark has two rewards modules named `SparkRewards` and `SparkLendRewards`. `SparkRewards` is a global rewards program that may reward users for any specific action that promotes the use of Spark.
 This may include using a specific _SparkLend_ market.
 On the other hand, `SparkLendRewards` is a rewards module inherited from Aave v3, which allows the distribution of rewards for specific _SparkLend_ Markets.
 Both reward modules have their respective mulsitigs with 2-out-of-3 signers, and both have been used in the past to distribute rewards promoting the use of _SparkLend_.